01 of 05

-Check The Hacienda website for reservations and other information.Continue to 3 of 6 below.
+For reservations and other information, check The Hacienda website.Continue to 3 of 5 below.

 Mission San Antonio de Padua

 It's less than a half mile drive from the Hacienda to Mission San Antonio.
-California's third mission, it was founded five years before the American Revolution, but you'll travel more than two centuries away in time.
+California's third Spanish mission, it was founded five years before the American Revolution.

 Today's mission building was reconstructed from the crumbled ruins of the original adobe bricks and includes the church and a museum.

 The best thing about Mission San Antonio is the isolation.
-If you ignore a few utility poles and buildings at the nearby fort, it's easy to imagine what the mission was like in the eighteenth century when its nearest neighbors were three days' ride away.Continue to 4 of 6 below.
+If you ignore a few utility poles and buildings at the nearby fort, it's easy to... imagine what the mission was like in the eighteenth century when its nearest neighbors were three days' ride away.Continue to 4 of 5 below.

 Lake San Antonio

 It's a half-hour drive from the mission to Lake San Antonio.
-If you're feeling famished, you can stop for snacks at the Lockwood store (67997 Jolon Rd, Lockwood, CA).
-Founded in 1888 as a post office for a community called “Hunger Flats,” the town was named for Belva Lockwood, a lawyer, suffragette — and presidential candidate in 1888.
+If you're feeling famished, stop for snacks at the Lockwood store (67997 Jolon Rd, Lockwood, CA).
+Founded in 1888 as a post office for a community called “Hunger Flats,” named for Belva Lockwood, a lawyer, suffragette — and presidential candidate in 1888.
 The original post office survives, but the town, like its namesake, has disappeared into history.